ElyGallego/tail.select/README.md

 Thanks To
 ---------

+- The community for helping out, translating and improving the rat.select package.
 - [Octicons]() and [Feather]() for the awesome icons
 - [Rollup]() for the awesome bundler engine
 - [prismJS]() for the syntax highlighting library